 Where do you think we need to go to interview another bartender

 Here in Rome, go to visit our brother Drink Kong, they just opened, and for sure La Punta.
 In Italy, go toThe Mad Dog Social Club, the other bar we have in Turin.
 In the South in Lecce go to Quanto Basta.
 In London go to Dandelyan to see Veronica and the team.

-Thank you, Blue Blazer, for invited us to Rome and made this interview possible.
+Thank you to Blue Blazer for inviting us to Rome and making this interview possible.